 If you have carpet, vacuum every day if you can, and dust everything in your home regularly.
 Put baking soda, vinegar, and water into a spray bottle, and spray a dusting cloth with it.
 Add some essential oils as well, and use it to absorb dust, chemicals, and dirt.
-Even though dusting and vacuuming are often linked to hormone disruption and Cancer if you're using chemicals like lysol, using holistic and natural options like Castille soap, baking soda, and vinegar, will keep your home and air clean without the chemicals of household cleaner.
+Even though dusting and vacuuming are often linked to hormone disruption and Cancer if you're using chemicals like lysol, using holistic and natural options like Castille soap, baking soda, and vinegar, will keep your home and air clean without the chemicals involved in household cleaner.

 Use Nothing with Added Fragrances

 The word "fragrance" on a label usually signifies a mix of potentially hundreds of ingredients.
-The exact formulas of most of companies are trade secrets, but we do know that phthalates and other chemicals are typically found in them.
+The exact formulas used by most companies are trade secrets, but we do know that phthalates and other chemicals are typically found in them.
 Fortunately fragrance isn't necessary for a product to function well or be effective.
 Choose fragrance-free creams, cleaning products, and laundry detergents.
 Also check labels to find out where fragrance lurks.
 It can show up in unexpected places like diapers, wipes, and garbage bags.

 Stay Away from Plastics

 Get plastics out of your house!
 We are surrounded by plastics constantly.
-Some plastics contain hormone disrupting chemicals which, even in very low doses, can have significant effects with repeated exposure.
+Some plastics contain hormone-disrupting chemicals which, even in very low doses, can have significant effects with repeated exposure.
 Use a beeswax cover over glass storage containers to store food plastic-free and without chemicals.

 Say No to Cans!